What Makes a Story Feel Real?

 So, I started thinking about what “real” means to me as a reader, and how that applies to my own method.

 I’ve always believed most of what we experience in a day is lost.
-It’s blur.
+It’s blurred.
 Peripheral noise.
 We don’t notice it.
 We don’t record it.
 We don’t think about the grass under our feet in detail unless something about the grass matters.

 When I write, if I say “grass,” you’re not picturing purple.
 You’re picturing what grass looks like to you.
 And if it is purple, I’ll tell you.
 Otherwise, you’ve got this.
 I trust you.